playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 # What is accessibility?

 Put simply, accessibility is the idea that your apps should be usable and enjoyable to as many people as possible.
-For some, this means that your app is easy to think through - there aren't three buttons that all have the same icon and do different things.
+For some people using your app, they need your app to be easy to understand - there aren't three buttons that all have the same icon and do different things.

-For others, however, it means supporting keyboard-only usage of your app for those that cannot use the mouse, supporting screen-readers for blind users, and enabling other forms of assistive tech.
+However, for others, they may not be able to use a mouse and need your app to support keyboard-only usage, they may be blind and need screen-readers support, or they may need your app to enable them to use other forms of assistive tech.

 > What's a screen-reader?
 What's "assistive tech"?

-A screen reader is a form of assistive technologies that allow users with a myriad of capabilities to use their computers.
+A screen reader is a form of assistive technology that allows visually impaired users to use their computers.

-Consider; If you can't see the screen many use to access their emails, how can you still do so?
+Consider: If you can't see your screen to read your emails, how else could you read them?

 The answer?
-A screen-reader, which reads the contents of the screen out loud, and a keyboard to navigate through the page using <kbd>Tab</kbd>.
+Well one way is to use a screen-reader, which reads the contents of the screen out loud.
+You could even use a keyboard to navigate through the your emails using keys like <kbd>Tab</kbd>.
 ---

 Consider the following button: